NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     this value, and adjust instead ``--heights-from-dem-uncertainty``.

 --match-files-prefix <string (default: "")>
     Use the match files from this prefix.
 Matches are typically dense ones produced by stereo or sparse ones produced by bundle adjustment.
+The order of images in each interest point match file need not be the same as for input images.
 See also ``--isis-cnet``.

 --clean-match-files-prefix <string (default: "")>
     Use as input match files the \*-clean.match files from this prefix.
+The order of images in each interest point match file need not be the same as for input images.

 --isis-cnet <string (default: "")>
     Read a control network having interest point matches from this binary file